-Just as technology seems to change often, processes must change as well.
-Seek opportunities to make improvements.
+Just as technology seems to change often, we must also seek opportunities for process improvements as well.

 In that span, I have had the pleasure of moving into the IT process space (ITSM), applying ITIL fundamentals.
 And, whether I like it or not, everywhere I go I see an opportunity to improve a process – whether it be IT or business-related.

 For example, I was at a local eatery recently and the person at the register was not only taking my order, she was filling my drinks, taking my payment, having me sign the receipt (even with all the payment technology options?!
 I will leave that topic for another day), opening bottle caps that were not twist-offs (sigh!), and the list goes on.
 All the while, the line behind me was growing and there must have been three or four employees in the dining area, wiping down tables and restocking items.

 Did I mention she was the ONLY person working the register?
 The manager walked by and did nothing.
 My wife also happens to be a “process person” from her time in the corporate world, and we both looked at each other and thought the same thing: process improvement opportunity.

 Looking at the other patrons of the establishment, it was clear to me that they too were thinking the same thing, or maybe even something worse.
 At the same time, I felt a sense of compassion for the poor person working the register as she needed help but was either too afraid to ask for it or felt the customers could just wait, and she would get to them.

 In either case, everyone’s experience could have been better, both customers and employees.

 Looking for Process Improvement Opportunities

 So why is it that the opportunity for process improvement was apparent to everyone except those who were executing it?
 Why do many of us keep doing the same thing repeatedly, expecting different results (yes, I know what you are all thinking as to what this is called)?